SwissDataScienceCenter/renku/source/developer/resource_manager_service.rst

 3. RM sends back authorization token
 4. service sends a message containing the authorization token from the RM

-For more details on the RM API, refer to [its swagger spec](https://github.com/SwissDataScienceCenter/fantastic-guacamole/blob/master/apispec/src/resource-manager.yaml).
+For more details on the RM API, refer to the `Resource Manager API spec`_.

+.. _Resource Manager API spec: https://github.com/SwissDataScienceCenter/renga-authorization/blob/master/swagger.yml

 .. _rm-attributes: